 Board Member applications are currently CLOSED.
-Subscribe to our email list to get updates for when applications open next year.
+Please subscribe to our email listserv to be notified when applications open in Winter 2022.

 As a student run organization, Leadership transitions every year.
 This can lead to halting in progress and gaps in communication.
 This was an issue we knew we needed to address as OEC seeks to maintain relationships various partners in the community and within our organization.
 This need led to our Apprenticeship Model.

 Very simply, the core Board of Directors consists of an Executive Director and 5 Associate Directors.
 Each Associate Director works with a corresponding Assistant Director who will be in training for that Director position the following year.
 In practice:

 The Assistant Director will shadow the Associate Director, and begin to learn the roles and relationships of the positions.